percona/psmdb-docs/source/install/yum.rst

 Using Percona Server for MongoDB
 ================================

+.. warning:: If you have SELinux security module installed, it will conflict with Percona Server for MongoDB.
+There are several options to deal with this:

+   * Remove the SELinux packages or not install them at all.
+This is not recommended, because it may violate security.

+   * Disable SELinux by setting ``SELINUX`` in :file:`/etc/selinux/config` to ``disabled``.
+This change takes effect after you reboot.

+   * Run SELinux in permissive mode by setting ``SELINUX`` in :file:`/etc/selinux/config` to ``permissive``.
+This change takes effect after you reboot.

+     You can also enforce permissive mode at runtime using the ``setenforce 0`` command.
+However, this will not affect the configuration after a reboot.

 |Percona Server for MongoDB| stores data files in :file:`/var/lib/mongodb/` by default.
 The configuration file is :file:`/etc/mongod.conf`.

 1. Starting the service